Anaphylaxis - when an allergy can be really dangerous

 - The person may have terribly itchy skin, where they are scratching and scratching to try to fix the itch.

-If someone has anaphylaxis and they know that they have severe reactions to some things, they will probably have a special medicine called an EpiPen.
-This gives an injection of adrenaline.
+If someone gets anaphylaxic reactions and they know that they have severe reactions to some things, they will probably have a special medicine called an EpiPen.
+This gives an injection of adrenaline (say add-ren-a- lin).

 Some older children are trained to give the injection themselves, but mostly an adult needs to give it.